-CAN I USE DECORATIVE MARKINGS SUCH AS BOARDERS, PATTERNS OR EMBOSSING ON THE IMAGE MAT OR IN THE IMAGE BOARDER?
+CAN I USE DECORATIVE MARKINGS SUCH AS BORDERS, PATTERNS OR EMBOSSING ON THE IMAGE MAT OR IN THE IMAGE BOARDER?

 No, unless the decorative elements are produced through 100% photographic technique or allowable through the specific category rules (see Commercial Category rules).

 I AM A FIRST TIME AIPP MEMBER ENTRANT, WHAT DO I NEED TO KNOW?

 CAN YOU ENTER PREVIOUS APPA IMAGES IN THE EPSON STATE AWARDS?

 CAN I ENTER MULTIPLE EPSON STATE AWARDS?

 CAN NON-AIPP-MEMBERS ENTER THE EPSON STATE AWARDS?

 Yes, non-members can enter the Epson State Awards.
 Non-members can only enter up to four images in total.

 DO I NEED TO PRINT IMAGES FOR THE EPSON STATE AWARDS?

 The Epson State Awards are print awards and all categories require images to be printed and matted for judging.

 WHAT IS THE MINIMUM SIZE REQUIREMENT OF MY IMAGES?

 The visible image must be at least 26cms on the longest side.
 It is recommended to print the image slightly larger so when the matt is attached the visible image is still at least 26cms.
 There are further details on image requirements on pages 24 - 25 of the 2019 Epson State Awards Rules.
 You can also click HERE to read more about image size requirements.

 DO I NEED AN OFFICIAL PRINT CASE?

 At the National Awards, we have over 800 entrants (therefore 800 cases) so, to make sure your images go back in the correct case and are sent back to you, this print case is essential.

 The only exception to this rule is if you are a student and using your Educational Institution’s print case.
 If you are using the Educational Institution’s print case all images will be returned in this print case and delivered back to the school.